Maintaining 18-Wheeler Tires to Prevent Truck Tire Blowouts

 Things to Look for in a Truck Tire Inspection

 It is absolutely critical that truck drivers learn to do a proper DOT tire inspection.
-The tire must be visually inspected for any punctures, cuts, exposed cords, sidewall bulges, surface cracks and tread separations.
+The tire must be visually inspected for any punctures, cuts, exposed cords, sidewall bulges, surface cracks, and tread separations.
 When issues such as a sidewall bulge are identified, the proper gauge must be used to determine whether the bulge requires that the tire be taken out of service.
 Additionally, if there is any sign of sidewall separation, the tire must be removed.

 Wear patterns must also be evaluated to determine whether there may be alignment or suspension issues.
 Nails or other foreign objects that puncture tires must be identified and removed.
 If the foreign object penetrates deep enough to cause a leak, the tire must be removed.
-Water should be used to determine whether there is event he slightest of an air leak.
+Water should be used to determine whether there is even the slightest of an air leak.

-Assuming the tire passes visual inspection, the driver then, must check the air pressure to ensure tires are in the appropriate range.
+Assuming the tire passes visual inspection, the driver then must check the air pressure to ensure tires are in the appropriate range.

-Each of the above tire issues are warning signs that a tire is in need of replacement.
+Each of the above tire issues equal warning signs that a tire is in need of replacement.
 Failure to conduct a proper inspection of the truck tires is like turning a blind eye to an obvious warning.

 Selecting a Truck Tire Blowout Lawyer

-As you can see from above, attorney’s handling truck tire blowout cases need to be versed on the Federal Motor Carrier Regulations pertaining to tire requirements, maintenance and inspection.
-A truck accident lawyer needs to understand what a proper DOT tire inspection requires of a truck driver so that he/she knows the right questions to ask to see if a proper inspection was done.
+As you can see from above, attorneys handling truck tire blowout cases need to be versed on the Federal Motor Carrier Regulations pertaining to tire requirements, maintenance, and inspection.
+A truck accident lawyer needs to understand what a proper DOT tire inspection requires from a truck driver so that he/she knows the right questions to ask to see if a proper inspection was done.
 Truck tires rarely just suddenly explode for no apparent reason.
 They tend to wear over time.
 They give warning signs that can be seen upon proper inspection.
 Hire a truck accident attorney who knows the rules and knows what questions to ask to determine if the truck driver looked for the warning signs before he got behind the wheel of a big rig.
 Call Simmons and Fletcher, P.C. today.